 - Joint work on further refining the pilot action (December 2020 until May 2021), followed by the kick-off event.

 - Implementation of the pilot action (May 2021 – September 2023): Coordinating and supporting the implementation activities in the participating regions, partner meetings and a final event.

 German partner regions will be co-funded via national funds for spatial development.
 Travel and meeting expenses of European partner regions with regards to joint working and sharing of knowledge may be covered as well.
 European partner regions will contribute with own resources for local activities.

 National ministries and agencies responsible for spatial development in the four participating Member States are involved.
 The European Commission, DG REGIO and ESPON are participating in the pilot action.

-German Federal Institute for Research on Building, Urban Affairs and Spatial Development (BBSR) on behalf of the Federal Ministry of the Interior, Building and Community (BMI), Germany
+German Federal Institute for Research on Building, Urban Affairs and Spatial Development (BBSR) on behalf of the Federal Ministry for Housing, Urban Development and Building (BMWSB), Germany

 Sina Redlich (firstname.lastname@example.org)

 A public kick off conference has launched the implementation phase of the pilot action in May 2021.
 More than 300 registered participants from all over Europe and all levels showed a great interest in how the Territorial Agenda will be put into practice.
 Representatives of the pilot action as well as experts from science, administration and politics discussed the steps to be taken to implement the Agenda.

 The six regional partners are now implementing their local activities.
 Pilot regions in Germany, France, Portugal and Austria develop innovative spatial planning solutions that improve people’s everyday lives in rural regions.
 For example, in the Görlitz district, challenges of services of general interest such as mobility, supply and accessibility are addressed through a structured dialogue with relevant municipal actors.
 The Grand Est region works with 11 selected demonstration regions to establish local development clusters.